Simona de Silvestro: IndyCar

-The 2011 season began with fourth- and ninth-place finishes at St. Petersburg and Barber; however the next race, at Long Beach, was not as successful: she started eighteenth and finished twentieth.
+The 2011 season began with fourth- and ninth-place finishes at St. Petersburg and Barber; however the next race, at Long Beach, was not as successful: de Silvestro started 18th and finished 20th.
 At the next race, the São Paulo Indy 300, an accident between her and Hélio Castroneves put her nine laps down, after the race was postponed to the next morning due to severe rain conditions.
-She started thirteenth and finished twentieth, nine laps down, but recorded the fastest lap of the race.
+She started 13th and finished 20th, nine laps down, but recorded the fastest lap of the race.

-She received second degree burns on her right hand and superficial burns on her left hand in a crash during practice for the 2011 Indianapolis 500 on 19 May.
+De Silvestro received second degree burns on her right hand and superficial burns on her left hand in a crash during practice for the 2011 Indianapolis 500 on 19 May.
 The crash, which sent her car sailing into the catch fence before flipping and landing on its left tires, was caused by a mechanical failure in the left rear of her No. 78 Dallara-Honda.
 On 21 May, using her backup car, she qualified 24th for the race with a four-lap average of 224.392 mph.

 After a crash at the Milwaukee Mile during qualifying, de Silvestro was cleared to drive in the race, but withdrew after experiencing dizziness and impaired vision.
 At the next race, in Iowa, she was not cleared to compete, due to continuing dizziness.

 De Silvestro missed round 13 of the season at Sonoma, after being refused entry to the United States.
 De Silvestro said she did not know why she was turned away.
 She finished twentieth overall in the 2011 series standings.